WojciechMatuszewski/programming-notes/system-design-and-architecture/solidbook.md

     -   Picture yourself touring a country you do not know the main language of.
 How do you feel?
 Insecure?
 Lost at times?
         **This is exactly how developers feel if your code is a mess**.
 It is, like you are speaking a "foreign", hard to understand language.

+## Software Craftsmanship

+-   The _software craftsmanship_ is **professionalism** in the field of software development.

+    -   You do your job well, on time and produce zero defects.
+    -   You think pragmatically about problems.
+You do not let dogmatic ideas rule your work.

+-   While you might not work on "mission-critical" systems, think of the people who are.

+    -   If the software you wrote for the MRI machine has a bug, people might get killed or injured – this actually happened.
+See the `Therac-25` machine.

+-   The "top-down" approach of waterfall resembles factory conditions.

+    -   It has the "I'm smarter than you, so do what I say" vibes which leads to hostility and "us vs. them" mindset.
+    -   Overall, not a good idea.

+-   Lots of people are familiar with the _agile manifesto_, but do you know there is also the _software craftsmanship manifesto_?

+    -   Consult [this wikipedia page](https://en.wikipedia.org/wiki/Software_craftsmanship) to learn more.

+-   Khalil mentions an essential fact: **your employer is NOT responsible for ensuring you grow professionally – you are**.

+    -   I cannot stress this enough.
+As a developer, you HAVE TO learn new things, constantly, to improve your craft.

+-   The following really resonated with me: **_when you know the domain, the code becomes a metaphor for what happens in real life_**.

+    -   And guess what – if you have a good DLS in place, it is easier, for EVERYONE, to grasp what is happening in the code.

+-   The world is not all sunshine and rainbows – most people are not aware of the concept of _software craftsmanship_.
+So the question becomes: _how do I get the buy-in I need to practice its principles_?
+    -   Since _money rules the world_, you have to showcase how practicing TDD or XP **makes or saves money in the long term**.